dipak-29/dipak-29/README.md

 - ✅ A task manager with Django & PostgreSQL
 - ✅ A REST API for a blogging platform
-- ✅ A deployment pipeline with Docker & AWS EC2
+- ✅ Learning AWS EC2 & project deployment

-_Visit my pinned repositories below to explore my work._

 ---